stephenhuh/empowerPods/README.md

 ### Accomplishments we're proud of

-FIguring out how to identify different phones that connect to the computer, developing a really slick UI and good idea,
+Figuring out how to identify different phones that connect to the computer, developing a really slick UI and good idea,

+### What we learned

+We learned so much about refugee campus and more about the typical  timeline of refugee girls

 ### How we built it